cworreschk/darian_calendar/README.md

 ```

 ## Copyright
-- _The Darian Calendar Ruby Gem_ is Copyright © 2014 by Christian Worreschk, MarSec.
+- _The Darian Calendar Ruby Gem_ is Copyright © 2014 by Christian Worreschk.
 - _The Darian System_ is Copyright © 1986-2005 by Thomas Gangale

 ## License